sequelize/sequelize/docs/docs/associations.md

 user.addProject(project, { status: 'started' })
 ```

-By default the code above will add ProjectId and UserId to the UserProjects table&comma; and_remove any previsouly defined primary key attribute _- the table will be uniquely identified by the combination of the keys of the two tables&comma; and there is no reason to have other PK columns.
+By default the code above will add ProjectId and UserId to the UserProjects table, and_remove any previsouly defined primary key attribute _- the table will be uniquely identified by the combination of the keys of the two tables, and there is no reason to have other PK columns.
 To enforce a primary key on the `UserProjects` model you can add it manually.

 ```js
 UserProjects = sequelize.define('UserProjects', {